 The GDPR sets maximum penalties for failure to comply with international transfer requirements at the greater of € 20 million or 4% of annual global turnover in the preceding financial year (Read on the topic “Are privacy fines really massive under the GDPR?“).

-- Analysing data flows which involve transfers of data to countries outside the EEA and determining what transfer mechanism is being used, how crucial these are to the business, and likely impacts of not being able to continue such transfers.
+- Analyzing data flows which involve transfers of data to countries outside the EEA and determining what transfer mechanism is being used, how crucial these are to the business and likely impacts of not being able to continue such transfers.
 Considering possible workarounds which could avoid the need for the transfers;

-- For those transfers which must continue, considering possible alternatives (e.g. BCRs or derogations as outlined above);
+- For those transfers which must continue, considering possible alternatives e.g. the binding corporate rules that according to sone data protection authorities might be extended to data processors outside of the group or derogations as outlined above;

 - Briefing management and other key stakeholders on the risks arising from a potential invalidation of the SCCs and/or Privacy Shield;